• Home

 Select the file you just exported from the other calendar, then choose the calendar you'd like to import the dates to.
 You've now imported all of your events.

-This article was originally published in July 2019, written by Justin Pot and previously updated by Ellie Huizenga.
-It was most recently updated in February 2024 by Hannah Herman.
+This article was originally published in July 2019, written by Justin Pot with previous contributions by Ellie Huizenga and Hannah Herman.
+It was most recently updated in October 2024 by Khamosh Pathak.

 Get productivity tips delivered straight to your inbox